Holding Procedures 101

 Parallel Entry

-Note that you would have to make the first two turns in the "wrong" direction.
-For example, when flying a right-hand holding pattern, the turn after crossing the fix to the parallel leg and the turn to intercept the inbound are both left-hand turns.
-All subsequent turns would be right turns in the racetrack pattern.
+Note tat you’ll make the first two turns in the "wrong" direction.
+For example, in a right-hand holding pattern, the turn to the parallel leg and the turn to intercept the inbound are both left-hand turns.
+Subsequent turns will be right turns in the racetrack pattern.

 Teardrop Entry